Sannsfilm/Sannsfilm/README.md

 # 🌯 About me
 - Tech enthusiast
-- Fresh student at Neue Fische
+- Student at Neue Fische

  # 🍜 Hobbies
 - Creating new projects